Provo-City-School-District/help.provo.edu/README.md

 ## Requirements
 - Requires Docker Engine and Docker Compose to be installed on the host machine.
 - Requires a .env file in the root directory with the following variables set. make sure to wrap passwords in quotes to prevent syntax errors when they are loaded into CLI variables.
+- Requires a backup of the database to be restored into the database container.
+This can be done using PHPMyAdmin.

 ```
 LDAP_PRIMARY_HOST=